mat0829/invader_zim/README.md

 # Invader Zim

-This Ruby Gem provides an interactive CLI experience to learn about different Invader Zim characters as per the Invader Zim Wiki website.
+This Ruby Gem provides an interactive CLI experience to learn about different Invader Zim Characters as per the Invader Zim Wiki website.

 ## Installation